DavidOsorioSanchez/DavidOsorioSanchez/README.md

 - 📞 You can call me to: **+57 3027738340**

-- ⚡ What I like to do: **I like so much make exercise, lising music and Coock...and coding of course**
+- ⚡ What I like to do: **I like so much make exercise, lisen music and lern things...and coding of course**

 <h3 align="center">Connect with me:</h3>
 <div align="center">